-Upon the effective date of the Charter, the boundaries of Council Districts shall remain as established in 2026 according to the most recent Commissioner Districts in place before the Charter took effect.
-A redistricting review will take place as described below.
+Upon the effective date of the Charter, the boundaries of Council Districts shall be the same as the Commissioner Districts in effect in 2022.
+A redistricting review shall take place as described below.

-- (a) The Executive shall appoint by resolution a Redistricting Commission not later than April 1 of the year following each decennial census date.
+(a) The Executive shall appoint by resolution a Redistricting Commission not later than April 1 of the year following each decennial census date.
 The central committee of a political party shall nominate three persons to serve on the Commission if, at the time of nomination, at least 15 percent of the total number of registered voters in the County are affiliated with that political party.
 The Executive shall appoint all such nominees as members of the Commission as well as two or three additional members of the Commission, as the case may be, who are unaffiliated for at least two (2) years prior to the date of appointment with any political party represented on the Redistricting Commission, to ensure that its total membership equals an odd number.
 The Chair of the Commission shall be elected by and from the Commission members.
-No person shall be eligible for appointment to the Commission who holds elective office. - (b) By November 15 of the year following each decennial census date, the Commission shall present to the Council a plan of Council Districts, together with a report explaining said plan.
+No person shall be eligible for appointment to the Commission who holds elective office.

+(b) By November 15 of the year following each decennial census date, the Commission shall present to the Council a plan of Council Districts, together with a report explaining said plan.
 Within thirty (30) calendar days of receiving the plan from the Commission, the Council shall present the plan to the public.
 Within forty-five (45) calendar days of receipt from the Commission, the Council shall hold a public hearing on the plan.
-If, within ninety (90) calendar days after the Commission presents the plan of Council Districts to the Council together with its accompanying report, no other legislation reestablishing the boundaries of the Council Districts has been enacted, then the plan as submitted shall become law. - (c) Any Council District established in accordance with this Section shall be compact, contiguous, and substantially equal in population.
+If, within ninety (90) calendar days after the Commission presents the plan of Council Districts to the Council together with its accompanying report, no other legislation reestablishing the boundaries of the Council Districts has been enacted, then the plan as submitted shall become law.

+(c) Any Council District established in accordance with this Section shall be compact, contiguous, and substantially equal in population.